LuChengTHU/dpm-solver/README.md

 <br />

+# Examples
+## Stable-Diffusion with DPM-Solver
+We provide an [example of stable diffusion with DPM-Solver](https://github.com/LuChengTHU/dpm-solver/example_v2/stable-diffusion).
+DPM-Solver can greatly accelerate the sampling speed of stable-diffusion.

+## Other Examples
+Coming soon...

 # Use DPM-Solver in your own code
 It is very easy to combine DPM-Solver with your own diffusion models.
 We support both Pytorch and JAX code.
 You can just copy the file `dpm_solver_pytorch.py` or `dpm_solver_jax.py` (The JAX code is cleaning and will be released soon) to your own code files and import it.